On a Rankin-Selberg integral of three Hermitian cusp forms: Hecke Rings and -functions

 Then, given an arbitrary element $X \in H(\Gamma, S)$, according to the second condition, we can write it as

 with $g_i \in S_0$.
 Then, if we set

-then $\epsilon$ does not depend on the selection of the elements $g_i \in S_0$ and is an embedding (as a ring homomorphism) of the Hecke algebra $H(\Gamma, S)$ to $H(\Gamma_0, S_0)$. \end{lemma} \begin{proof} See page $2890$ in \cite{gritsenko}. \end{proof} It is also well-known that each $p-$ring is isomorphic to the Hecke ring over the corresponding local field, and the structure of these rings depends on the decomposition of the prime $p$ in $\mathcal{O}_K$.
+then $\epsilon$ does not depend on the selection of the elements $g_i \in S_0$ and is an embedding (as a ring homomorphism) of the Hecke algebra $H(\Gamma, S)$ to $H(\Gamma_0, S_0)$. \end{lemma} \begin{proof} See \cite[page 2890]{gritsenko}. \end{proof} Now, each $p$-ring is isomorphic to the Hecke ring over the corresponding local field, and the structure of these rings depends on the decomposition of the prime $p$ in $\mathcal{O}_K$ (see \cite[p.
+2889]{gritsenko}).
 In order to work locally, we give the following definitions:

 which denote the algebra over $\mathbb{Q}_p$, the maximal lattice and a Hermitian form on the vector space $K_p$ respectively.
-We also define the unitary group $G_p^{2}$ and a maximal compact subgroup $U_p^{2}$ by
+We also define the unitary group $G_p^{n}$ and a maximal compact subgroup $U_p^{n}$ by

-where $g^{*} = (g_{ji})^{\sigma}$ with $\sigma$ is the canonical involution of the algebra $K_p$, determined by the behaviour of the prime $p$ in $K$ (split, inert or ramified).\\\\ We then have the following proposition: \begin{proposition} The local Hecke ring $H(U_{p}^{2}, G_{p}^{2})$ is isomorphic to the $p-$ring $H(\Gamma_2, S_{p}^{2})$. \end{proposition} \begin{proof} See \cite[Proposition $2.3$]{gritsenko}. \end{proof} Let us now recall the definition of the so-called spherical or Satake mapping.
-We follow \cite{gritsenko}, \cite{gritsenko4} and \cite{satake}.
-We need to distinguish between the cases $p$ is inert or $p=2$ and $p$ splits. \\ In the first case, we know that given $g \in G_p^{2}$ we have the double coset decomposition
+where $g^{*} := (g_{ji})^{\sigma}$, with $\sigma$ is the canonical involution of the algebra $K_p$, determined by the behaviour of the prime $p$ in $K$ (split, inert or ramified).
+We now have the following Proposition: \begin{proposition} For every prime $p$, the local Hecke ring $H(U_{p}^{n}, G_{p}^{n})$ is isomorphic to the $p$-ring $H(\Gamma_n, S_{p}^{n})$. \end{proposition} \begin{proof} See \cite[Proposition $2.3$]{gritsenko}. \end{proof} Let us now recall the definition of the so-called spherical or Satake mapping.
+We again follow \cite{gritsenko}.
+We need to distinguish between the cases $p$ is inert or $p=2$ and $p$ splits.
+In the first case, we know that given $g \in G_p^{n}$, we have the double coset decomposition

-where $N_i$ is a unipotent matrix, $m_i = (m_{i_1}, m_{i_2}; m_{i_0})$ and
+where $N_i$ is a unipotent matrix, $m_i = (m_{i_1}, \cdots, m_{i_n}; m_{i_0})$ and

 with $\pi=p$ if $p$ is inert or $\pi = (1+i)$ if $p=2$.
 We then define

 via